 Where can I get more help?

 If you want more information on any of the following areas, you can find it elsewhere on this website:

-- employed – how to check your coding notice, as well as looking at employment expenses and benefits;
+- Employment: how to check your coding notice, as well as looking at employment expenses and benefits;

-- bereavement and tax – tax issues arising on death for the deceased, their estate and surviving family;
+- Bereavement: tax issues arising on death for the deceased, their estate and surviving family;

-- migrants and tax – tax issues for migrants, including residence and domicile;
+- Migrants: tax issues for migrants, including residence and domicile;

-LITRG also has other websites that you may find helpful, including:
+We also have other websites that you may find helpful:

-- Tax Guide for Students – tax information for students, including employment issues and student loan information;
+- Tax Guide for Students: tax information for students, including how student loans may be repaid via the tax system;

-- RevenueBenefits – supporting information for advisers who get involved in HMRC-admistered welfare benefits, and National Minimum Wage; including transitional information for the move of tax credits to universal credit.
+- RevenueBenefits: supporting information for advisers who get involved in HMRC-administered welfare benefits, and national minimum wage; including transitional information for the move from tax credits to universal credit.

 Throughout this site we can only offer general guidance on tax topics and you should always obtain specific advice before taking any action.
-You can find out where to get specialist help in our 'getting help section'.
+You can find out where to get specialist help on our getting help page.